itslowkeyxp/blackjack-game/README.md

 A high-stakes, premium Blackjack experience built with React, Tailwind CSS.
 This application offers a professional casino-grade simulation with smooth animations, realistic sound effects, and intelligent strategic advice.

-## ✨ Features

-- **Professional Rules**:
-  - Blackjack pays 3:2.
-  - Dealer stands on 17.
-  - Support for Splitting pairs and Doubling Down.
-- **AI Strategic Advisor**: Powered by **Gemini 3 Flash**, get real-time basic strategy advice based on your current hand and the dealer's up-card.
-- **Career Stats**: Persistent tracking of your wins, losses, win rate, net profit, and lifetime highest balance via `localStorage`.
-- **Immersive UI**:
-  - Realistic 3D card flip animations.
-  - Dynamic bet stacks that visually grow as you wager.
-  - Haptic-inspired sound effects for chips and card dealing.
-- **Responsive Design**: Fully optimized for mobile, tablet, and desktop play.

 ## 🛠 Tech Stack

 - **Frontend**: React (ESM)